 Perhaps the current lockdown has you itching to get back out there and see the world, maybe it’s time to revisit the plans you had to cancel before the coronavirus pandemic turned everything upside down.
 You might be a first time traveller, a solo traveller, somebody versed in jumping on planes, perhaps even a nomadic traveller or a person who doesn’t class one place as home …

 Whatever your status, congratulations, this is an exciting chapter in your life, and one that could you made all the smoother with some insight from other likeminded souls.
-Travel blogs have come a long way since the dawn of the blogosphere, many beginner bloggers have gone on to become leading journalists in their field, others becoming major media platforms of their own; it’s a far cry from the early days of ‘write an essay for me‘ blog-by-numbers.
+The travel blog has come a long way since the dawn of the blogosphere, many beginner bloggers have gone on to become leading journalists in their field, others becoming major media platforms of their own; it’s a far cry from the early days of ‘write an essay for me‘ blog-by-numbers.
 For those seeking post-pandemic travel inspiration, the sheer wealth of options out there can be hard to cut through.

 The following guides, blogs, platforms and curated online sources represent some of the very best in the field, allowing you to save time and stress on your arrival and get set to uncover some fabulous earthly gems on the way.